 Explore our reefs or learn how to dive with us in our 5 star PADI dive centre, with over 20 years of experience.

 Combine the best of two worlds!
-We are proud to offer an East African safari to before your Pemba adventure.
-Enquire today to get a tailor made safari from Kushanga Safaris
+We are proud to offer an East African safari before your Pemba adventure.
+Enquire today to get a tailor-made safari from Kushanga Safaris

 Kwanini foundation is an initiative to make a positive contribution to the future of Pemba Island by working alongside the local communities to help them understand and conserve the natural world on which they depend.